drinduka383/Struktura-Algoritme/README.md

 # Struktura & Algoritme
-In here you'll find the code I wrote in C and C++ for my "Struktura & Algoritme" class at Universiteti i Prishtines during my third semester.
+In here you'll find the code I wrote in C++ for my "Struktura & Algoritme" class at Universiteti i Prishtines during my third semester.